Testing and Assessment

 At the end of an evaluation process, you can expect to have a written report that includes all the pieces of information necessary to understand what may be going on.
 That includes your history, the results of your testing, any diagnoses that may be appropriate, as well as recommendations and considerations.

-You'll have an understanding of why your are experiencing your current symptoms, as well as what you can do about them.
-Recommendations are organized based on medical, mental health treatment, occupational, social, and home domains so you can have many tools and directions to go in.
+You'll have an understanding of why you are experiencing your current symptoms, as well as what you can do about them.
+Recommendations are organized based on medical, mental health treatment, occupational, social, and home domains so you can have many tools and directions.
 The feedback session will go over the results, how to navigate the report, and some of the primary recommendations to focus most on.

 You are not guaranteed to receive a diagnosis, or to be diagnosed with what you believe you may have.
 Many conditions and typical life stressors can show up in someone's life similarly, and feel disruptive or distressing.
 Your results will be tailored to you, taking into account all of the factors that can impact what you are currently noticing.